 Most pharmacy schools will request that you send an official transcript directly to their admissions office.
 This must be done separately for each institution you choose to apply to.

-It is recommended to take the PCAT the year prior to applying (ie. 2016 for 2017 application).
+It is recommended to take the PCAT a full year prior to applying.
 Most schools accept PCAT scores from tests written within a couple years of the application deadline, but you should check each institution as some may differ in this respect.
 The PCAT takes place in July, September, October, November, and January.
 If you elect to write the PCAT, decide whether your learning style is more conducive to a preparatory course or to self‐study.
 Both methods have worked for students in the past.
 Make sure to read up on the test day rules before going in for the exam!
 For more information on the PCAT, visit the American Association of Colleges of Pharmacy.

 PCAT (Pharmacy College Admission Test)